 In January 2020, Rowling revealed on Twitter than she had finished writing the novel, and on 20th February 2020, the title was announced to be Troubled Blood, with a release date set for 29th September 2020.
 The publication date was later changed to 15th September 2020.

-The first edition hardcover is 944 pages long, making it the longest Strike novel so far.
+The first edition hardcover is 944 pages long, making it, at the time, the longest Strike novel so far.

 On 25th August 2020, the first seven chapters were made available as a free sample on Apple Books in the US.